 Dairy kefir is a probiotic, cultured beverage that is teeming with lactic-acid bacteria, yeasts, enzymes, minerals, and vitamins.
 It originated in the North Caucasus region by shepherds who discovered that if they put fresh milk in their leather pouches, it would ferment into a slightly carbonated beverage1.
 Nowadays, it is cultured by adding kefir grains to fresh milk.
 Kefir grains are not actual grains, rather clumps of bacteria and yeasts that could also be called a scoby (symbiotic colony of bacteria and yeasts).
 The grains themselves look like small clumps of cauliflower or cottage cheese and have a gelatinous texture.
 See my picture below.

 Milk kefir is quite popular in Northern and Eastern Europe.
-Also, it has been widely consumed in Chile for over 100 years, and is thought to have been introduces to the region by former Ottoman empire migrants.
-Because of the spread of information about the drink and it’s health benefits, it is rapidly gaining popularity in the States, UK, and Australia2.
+Also, it has been widely consumed in Chile for over 100 years and is thought to have been introduced to the region by former Ottoman empire migrants.
+Because of the spread of information about the drink and its health benefits, it is rapidly gaining popularity in the States, UK, and Australia2.

 Milk kefir contains vitamin A, vitamin B1, vitamin B2, vitamin B6, vitamin B12, vitamin D, folic acid, nicotinic acid, calcium, iron, iodine3.
 It is reminiscent of a drinkable yogurt with a similar tartness, and the longer it cultures, the more sour it becomes.
 One plus of letting your kefir culture longer than 24-48 hours is that the folic acid content increases significantly4.
 It is also not uncommon to have your milk kefir become slightly effervescent, which makes it a fun drink for the kids (and big kids!).